This bicyclist may have turned into bear food had it not been for these drivers.

 A touring bicyclist was slowly making his way up a long incline outside of Calgary, Canada, when, unbeknownst to him, a grizzly bear appeared and began to give chase.
-It seems likely that the cyclist would have been in for a severe bear mauling, were it not for the quick actions of a couple of pickup truck drivers who witnessed the incident.
+It seems likely the cyclist would’ve been in for a severe bear mauling, were it not for the quick actions of a couple pickup truck drivers.

 Robbie Flemming was one of those drivers.
-Flemming had been driving from Calgary to Radium when he saw the cyclist and then the bear.
+He’d been driving from Calgary to Radium when he saw the cyclist.

-“All of a sudden, I see a young grizzly jump over the Banff-bound guardrail in front of a tour bus and go loping across the highway,” said Flemming.
+“All of a sudden, I see a young grizzly jump over the Banff-bound guardrail in front of a tour bus and go loping across the highway,” Flemming said.
 “As he gets into my lane, he stands up on his back feet, and I’m sure he can smell that cyclist coming for a bit, and I’m sure he had visions of supper.”

-Flemming realized that the cyclist would not be able to outrun the bear at his speed – and at this point the rider didn’t even realize he was being chased – so Flemming began laying on his horn to try to get the cyclist’s and the bear’s attention.
-It worked.
+Flemming realized the cyclist wouldn’t be able to outrun the bear at his speed.
+And, at this point, the rider didn’t even realize what was happening, so Flemming began laying on his horn to try to get the cyclist’s and the bear’s attention.

-Flemming recalled, “Finally he looked over at me and I said, ‘You’ve got a grizzly bear about 25 feet behind you.’
-He looked back and went, ‘Oh!’ and started to pound on the pedals.”
+“Finally he looked over at me and I said, ‘You’ve got a grizzly bear about 25 feet behind you.’
+He looked back and went, ‘Oh’ and started to pound on the pedals.”

-Cassie Beyer and her husband Donald Poster were in a vehicle going the opposite direction and they both witnessed the scene.
+Cassie Beyer and her husband Donald Poster were in a vehicle going the opposite direction in the midst of all this.

 “He saw the cyclist, we were going down, he was coming uphill and the bear was chasing him,” Beyer said.
 “It looked like the bear was after the cyclist.
 His head was turned, he was looking back, he knew the bear was back there.”

 Flemming and another driver pulled their vehicles in front of the bear, creating a barrier between the cyclist and the bruin.
-Once the rider was out of the animal’s line of sight and had gained some distance he turned and gave Flemming a thumbs up and continued on.
+Once the rider had gained a safe amount of distance, he turned and gave Flemming a thumbs-up and continued on.

 The bear, obviously a little confused by the actions of the drivers, eventually loped back into the bush.

-Were it not for the actions of the pickup truck drivers this story might have a very different and unfortunate slant.
+Were it not for the actions of the pickup truck drivers, this close encounter might’ve ended differently.
 Flemming noted that he thought the bear seemed lean and was probably desperate.
-That makes sense, given that it was brazen enough to chase after a cyclist on a main highway.
+That makes sense, given that it was brazen enough to chase after a cyclist on a main Canadian highway.